esoreq/Day_one/_episodes/08-Syntax Essentials.md

 objectives:
 - Best Practices in Python
 - Syntax Essentials in Python
-- Understand the different expression types and how to use them
 keypoints:
 - Conda is a Python-based environment and package manager
 - It enables us to use